“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 Motherhood is beautiful in many ways.

-But it’s also messy, exhausting, and emotionally overwhelming.
+But it’s also messy, exhausting, and emotionally overwhelming, especially in the early stages.

 When I went through postnatal depression, I hid it from everyone for a long time.